-We at Questica believe that there should be multiple options for your budgeting and forecasting needs.
+We at Questica believe that there should be multiple options for your budgeting and forecasting needs, and that includes a rolling forecast.
 Many organizations stick with a traditional annual budget — done once a year, presented and updated as needed, and then the cycle starts all over again the next year.
 Other options however are a Rolling Forecast Budget.
-This is a topic for you especially if you find your budget needs changing.
+But there are many reasons to consider a rolling forecast budget, especially if you find your budget needs changing.
 So should you use a rolling forecast budget over a traditional one?
 Read on to find out more!

 What is a rolling forecast budget?

 Let’s start with the basics.
 When I say rolling forecast budget (RFB), I mean a budget that is continually updated after it has been created.
 Traditional budgets are done once a year, and usually it is a pretty stressful time.
 The budget attempts to forecast where the company will be standing financially at the same time the following year.
 The budget is updated slightly during the year in the event of major earth shattering events, but mostly it is static.
 At the end of the year, the company reviews how the actual numbers compare to the predicted ones, and a new budget is made all over again.

 A RFB is different.
 The budget is made to project ahead 12 months.
 After the first month of the projection is finished, it is cut from the budget and a new month’s forecast is added onto the end.
 This means you are making projections throughout the entire year instead of all at once.
 Yes, some of you undoubtedly flinched reading that sentence, contemplating a never-ending budget season.
 Isn’t once a year bad enough already?
 Well, the good thing about a RFB is that, apart from its initial creation, you’re not making projections for an entire year.
 Just once a month, which is much more manageable for your time!